 Applicants should not request funds for any of the above components if these components are already being funded from other sources.
+If clinical services are being provided and paid by others, the applicant must explain and report on the outcomes and services that are delivered to the people navigated by the program.

-• Evidence Based: CPRIT's service grants are intended to fund effective and efficient systems of delivery of prevention services based on the existing body of knowledge about and evidence for cancer prevention in ways that far exceed current performance in a given service area.
-The provision of clinical services must comply with established and current national guidelines (eg, US)

-Preventive Services Task Force [USPSTF], American Cancer Society, etc).
+Evidence Based: CPRIT's service grants are intended to fund effective and efficient systems of delivery of prevention services based on the existing body of knowledge about and evidence for cancer prevention in ways that far exceed current performance in a given service area.
+The provision of clinical services must comply with established and current national guidelines (eg, US Preventive Services Task Force [USPSTF], American Cancer Society, etc).